Mario (franchise): Mario Baseball series

 Mario and Luigi were team captains in Baseball for the Game Boy.
 Mario Superstar Baseball was released for the GameCube and Mario Super Sluggers for the Wii.

 Mario Strikers series

-The game of football was introduced in one of the minigames in Mario Party 4 as "GOOOOOOOAL!!".
 The Mario Strikers series (Mario Football in Europe) made its debut for the GameCube with Super Mario Strikers in 2005, developed by Next Level Games.
 Mario Strikers Charged was released for the Wii in 2007.
 Mario Strikers: Battle League was released for the Nintendo Switch in 2022.

 Mario and Sonic at the Olympic Games series

-In 2008, Mario and his friends appeared alongside the characters from Sonic the Hedgehog in the sports game, Mario & Sonic at the Olympic Games, developed by Sega as the crossover series.
-A follow-up, Olympic Winter Games, was released in 2009 and Mario & Sonic at the London 2012 Olympic Games was released between November 2011 (Wii) and February 2012 (Nintendo 3DS).
-On November 15, 2013, a third sequel called Sochi 2014 Olympic Winter Games was released exclusively on the Wii U, with a fourth sequel, Mario & Sonic at the Rio 2016 Olympic Games for the Wii U, Nintendo 3DS and arcade in 2016.
-A fifth sequel, Mario & Sonic at the Olympic Games Tokyo 2020, was released on Nintendo Switch in November 2019.
-In December 2021, the series was cancelled after six games due to the China controversy.
+In 2007, Mario characters appeared alongside the Sonic the Hedgehog characters in the sports game, Mario & Sonic at the Olympic Games, developed by Sega as the crossover series.
+This was followed by 5 sequels: Olympic Winter Games in 2009, London 2012 Olympic Games in 2011, Sochi 2014 Olympic Winter Games in 2013, Rio 2016 Olympic Games in 2016, and Olympic Games Tokyo 2020 in 2019, with an arcade version of the game releasing in 2020.